Drive sales on autopilot with ecommerce-focused features

 - Requires WordPress hosting capable of sending emails

-- Learning curve for complex automations
+- Steeper learning curve for advanced automations

-- You manage email deliverability yourself
+- You manage email delivery yourself

 Pricing